Jessepx/my-projects/README.md

 # my-projects

-AutoMouse - Tool to automate clicking behavior for continuous gameplay on EGMs.\n Mod1_Lab1 - Programming Lab implementing Classes and methods
+  AutoMouse - Tool to automate clicking behavior for continuous gameplay on EGMs.

+  Mod1_Lab1 - Programming Lab implementing Classes and methods